+Why do you need to know about the essential PDF requirements for learning?
 COVID-19 is affecting most major institutions and causing economic and supply chain upheaval.
-Almost every planned gathering has been cancelled or postponed to promote social distancing — from the MLB and NHL seasons to almost every conference or event.
-The education industry is facing similar disruption, with many colleges extending spring break, delaying classes, or in some cases — cancelling the remaining semester.
+Almost every planned gathering has been cancelled or postponed to promote social distancing.
+The education industry is facing similar disruption.
+Many colleges are extending spring break, delaying classes, or cancelling the semester.

-The rapidly-occurring changes are going to impact the way classes are taught, as many schools are switching to online learning to keep classes from being outright canceled.
-If you’re preparing to become an online student, or a teacher deciding the best way to deliver a quality learning experience, you’ll want to make one tool a central part of any plan for the coming months: a PDF reader.
+These changes are going to impact the way classes are taught, as many schools are switching to online learning to keep classes from being canceled.
+If you’re preparing to become an online student, you’ll want to make one tool a part of any plan for the coming months: a PDF reader.

-Not all readers are created equal, and picking the right tool for yourself (or your class) can make all the difference.
+Not all readers are created equal, and picking the right tool for yourself can make all the difference.
 We’re going to break down four key functions your PDF reader needs to perform to ensure a good e-learning experience.

 Highlighting & Annotating

-A PDF reader’s core function in an online classroom is going to be its note taking capabilities on handouts, eBooks, or other class materials.
-Most e-readers will include some type of highlighter, but identifying a solution that gives students the full range of creative flexibility that they would enjoy in a physical classroom lends itself to the different learning styles.
+A PDF reader’s function in an online classroom is going to be its note taking capabilities on handouts, eBooks, or other class materials.
+Most e-readers will just include some type of highlighter.
+However, identifying a solution that gives students the range of flexibility that they would enjoy in a physical classroom lends itself to the different learning styles.

-You’re looking for a tool that allows various forms of markup, like highlighting excerpts, adding comments, or taking handwritten and/or hand-drawn notes.
+You’re looking for a tool that allows various forms of markup, like highlighting excerpts, adding comments, or taking handwritten notes.

 Add Presentation Value

-Whether you’re a student compiling a report or a teacher sharing an outline or other document with a class, no online classroom is complete without a good way to let others observe your work.
-Some PDF readers offer presentation mode, which gives professors and their students the option to quickly convert documents into interactive displays that can include audio recording for submitting presentations to online course platforms or creating e-lessons.
+If you’re a student compiling a report, no online classroom is complete without a good way to let others observe your work.
+Some PDF readers offer presentation mode, which gives professors and their students the option to convert documents into interactive displays that can include audio recording for creating e-lessons.

 Consider Group Work